Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 Sunrise at Pico do Arieiro is such a magical experience

-Arrive half an hour before the sun is up when the sky is on fire and lit up in reds, gold and oranges and watch the new day begin while you take in the majesty of Madeira’s central mountains enveloping you.
+Arrive half an hour before sunrise when the sky is on fire and lit up in reds, gold and oranges and watch the new day begin while you take in the majesty of Madeira’s central mountains enveloping you.

-Andy at sunrise standing at Pico do Arieiro, one of the most magical experiences in Madeira, Portugal
+Andy Pico do Arieiro at sunrise, one of the most magical experiences in Madeira, Portugal

 Sunrise at Pico do Arieiro is a must-do in Madeira!